-In today’s article, I will help you identify the different parts of a knife.
-I will also talk about their uses and share everything I’ve learned about knives so far, including different types of knives.
+That’s why I have created this article, which will help you identify the different parts of a knife.
+I also talk about their uses and share everything I’ve learned about them so far, including various types of knives.

 That being said, let’s “dissect” your knife and learn more about knives.